yeshimonipede/Iowa_LiquorSales_Education/README.md

 ### Future Work

 In the future, it would be nice to expand this project to include city-related data as well.
 At this time the Director of Public Health is most concerned with county level data but it would be interesting to consult city level data and see how our analyses and conclusions differ.

+Another interesting expansion would involve considering other socioeconomic factors that differ region to region.
+By doing so we could investigate if factors like race, income level, employment status, etc. also related to liquor sales.
+This information would be valuable to the Director of Public Health as they continue to aim to decrease liquor sales with the hopes of combating excessive alcohol consumption in Iowa.

 # Policy Recommendation